janko/flickrie/README.md

 to ask only for "read" permissions from the user.
 Available permissions are "read", "write" and "delete".

+To see how to make authentication in a web application, see [this](https://github.com/janko-m/flickrie/wiki/Authentication-in-web-applications) wiki page.

 ## A few words

 Now, I covered only a few out of many Flickr's API methods using this approach, but I'll constantly update this gem with new API methods.
 For all of the methods I didn't cover, you can call them using `Flickrie.client`, like this: